mayasharma2110/Name-the-element/README.md

 Finally at the bottom there will be 2 buttons to allow the user to reselect their quiz options (go to the home page) or to start the current quiz questions again.

-The feedback page will show how many questions the user answered, the number correct and incorrect (with percentages).
+At the end of the quiz the site will show how many questions the user answered, the number correct and incorrect (with percentages).
-The feedback page will also contain all the questions in the quiz, along with if the user got this correct or not.
-If correct it will display the correct answer and if wrong it will display the users answer and the correct one.
-At the bottom the feedback page will have a play again button to take the user to the home page.
+At this point the site will show the play again button to take the user to the home page, where they can reselect choices and play another quiz.

 ### Skeleton

 I used Balsamiq to make the wireframes for this project.
-The website was designed to have 3 pages - Home, Quiz and Feedback.
+The website was designed to have 2 pages - Home and Quiz.
 The wireframes were created for all pages for phone, tablet and desktop devices.

 #### Wireframes Home